juntyr/necsim-rust/README.md

 ## Project structure

 necsim-rust consists of the following crates:
-- rustcoalescence/: `rustcoalescence` provides the command-line interface.
-- necsim/:
-    - linker/: `necsim-linker` is a custom linker used during the compilation.
+- necsim/: this folder contains the core declaration of the simulation and implementation of its components
     - core/: `necsim-core` declares the core structs, simulation cogs traits, as well as the generic `Simulation`.
     - impls/:
         - no-std/: `necsim-impls-no-std` contains the implementations of cogs that **do not** require the Rust standard library
         - std/: `necsim-impls-std` contains the implementations of cogs that **do** require the Rust standard library
         - cuda/: `necsim-impls-cuda` contains the implementations of CUDA specific cogs
         - mpi/: `necsim-impls-mpi` contains the implementation of the MPI-based parallelisation backend
+    - plugins/:
+        - core/: `necsim-plugins-core` implements the reporter plugin system and provides the functionality to export and load plugins
+        - common/: `necsim-plugins-common` implements common analysis reporters, e.g. to measure biodiversity, print a progress bar, etc.
+        - metacommunity/: `necsim-plugins-metacommunity` implements a reporter which measures migrations to a static external metacommunity, which can be simulated separately using the non-spatial scenario
+        - csv/: `necsim-plugins-csv` implements a reporter which records events in a CSV file
+        - coalescence/: `necsim-plugins-coalescence` is **WORK IN PROGRESS**
+- rustcoalescence/: `rustcoalescence` provides the command-line interface.
+    - linker/: `rustcoalescence-linker` is a custom linker used during the compilation.
-    - scenarios/: `necsim-scenarios` contains the glue code to put together the cogs for the built-in scenarios.
+    - scenarios/: `rustcoalescence-scenarios` contains the glue code to put together the cogs for the built-in scenarios.
 It is specifically built only for reducing code duplication in rustcoalescence, not for giving a minimal example of how to construct a simulation.
     - algorithms/:
-        - monolithic/: `necsim-algorithms-monlithic` contains the glue code to put together the cogs for the three **monolithic** coalescence algorithms and their parallelisation.
+        - monolithic/: `rustcoalescence-algorithms-monlithic` contains the glue code to put together the cogs for the three **monolithic** coalescence algorithms.
 It is specifically built only for reducing code duplication in rustcoalescence, not for giving a minimal example of how to construct a simulation.
             - src/classical: `ClassicalAlgorithm` is a good allrounder that approximates exponential inter-event times with a Geometric distribution and only supports uniform turnover rates
             - src/gillespie: `GillespieAlgorithm` is a mathematically correct Gillespie-algorithm-based implementation
             - src/skipping_gillespie: `SkippingGillespieAlgorithm` is a mathematically correct Gillespie-algorithm-based implementation which skips self-dispersal events without coalescence.
 Therefore, it is very fast on habitats with high self-dispersal probabilities.
-        - independent/: `necsim-algorithms-independent` contains the glue code to put together the cogs for the **independent** coalescence algorithm on the CPU.
+        - independent/: `rustcoalescence-algorithms-independent` contains the glue code to put together the cogs for the **independent** coalescence algorithm on the CPU.
 The algorithm treats the simulation as embarrassingly parallel problem and can be used to simulate subdomains of the simulation separately and piece the results back afterwards without loss of consistency.
-        - cuda/: `necsim-algorithms-cuda` contains the glue code to put together the cogs for the **independent** coalescence algorithm on a CUDA 3.5 capable GPU.
+        - cuda/: `rustcoalescence-algorithms-cuda` contains the glue code to put together the cogs for the **independent** coalescence algorithm on a CUDA 3.5 capable GPU.
 The algorithm treats the simulation as embarrassingly parallel problem and can be used to simulate subdomains of the simulation separately and piece the results back afterwards without loss of consistency.
-    - plugins/:
-        - core/: `necsim-plugins-core` implements the reporter plugin system and provides the functionality to export and load plugins
-        - common/: `necsim-plugins-common` implements common analysis reporters, e.g. to measure biodiversity, print a progress bar, etc.
-        - metacommunity/: `necsim-plugins-metacommunity` implements a reporter which measures migrations to a static external metacommunity, which can be simulated separately using the non-spatial scenario
-        - csv/: `necsim-plugins-csv` implements a reporter which records events in a CSV file
-        - coalescence/: `necsim-plugins-coalescence` is **WORK IN PROGRESS**
 - rust-cuda/: `rust-cuda` provides automatically derivable traits to add more (but not full) type safety to sharing data structures between the CPU and GPU
 - third-party/: this folder contains multiple third-party crates which had to be modified (mostly to enable `no-std` support)